001ben/git-notes/git-things.md

 Below are some notes on my process of learning git.
 Along with these notes, i've also written a server component to allow viewing these notes in HTML over http allowing custom css, and i've also committed these notes as i change them to a local repo.

 # 1/2.
 Basics
+Just the basics of working with git.
+Maybe the most common/important section though.

 ## Set up
 - **git init** creates a new git project
 - **git clone** creates clones a new git project from a url